-Coincident with the semi-annual groundwater monitoring, surface water monitoring will be conducted at discharges from the NFTA storm sewer system that collects surface water from those portions of the airport property where the collection and treatment system has been operating.
-Figure 6 shows these storm sewers and the proposed discharge monitoring locations.
+Coincident with the quarterly groundwater monitoring, surface water monitoring will be conducted for two years at discharges from the NFTA storm sewer system that collects surface water from those portions of the airport property where the collection and treatment system has been operating.
+Figure 6 shows these storm sewers and the proposed discharge monitoring locations associated with the 001 and 002 segments of the collection system.
 These locations represent the furthest downstream points that are accessible for sampling and do not receive significant flows from other portions of the airport property or from Genesee Street.
+Prior to closure of the 003 segment, NFTA utility maps will be examined and a field inspection conducted to identify two or three surface water sampling locations downstream of the 003 segment of the collection system.
+These two or three points will be added to the NFTA storm sewer sampling network.

-Surface water samples will be collected and analyzed for the following parameters, which are consistent with the discharge authorization for the groundwater treatment system:
+Surface water samples will be collected and analyzed for the following parameters: